 Utility disruptions —including power, gas, water, and phone service — are a nuisance but can also be life threatening.
 While prolonged utility disruptions do not occur often, it is always a good idea to be prepared.

-Ask your utility company whether your medical equipment qualifies you to be listed as a life-sustaining equipment customer (LSE), or whether you are eligible to register for a priority power restoration program.
+Ask your utility company whether your medical equipment qualifies you to be listed as a life-sustaining equipment customer (LSE).
 For those who rely on electric-powered medical equipment at home (e.g., respirators, dialysis machines, apnea monitors), please register with your utility provider so you can be contacted in the event of an emergency.

 While registering with your utility provider is an important preparedness step, people who use electric-powered medical equipment should have an emergency plan.
 Consider the following:

 - An alternate source of electric power, such as a battery back-up system.

 - If using a generator be sure to follow the manufacturer’s instructions, local building codes, and ensure that it's in a well-ventilated area.

 - Include a variety of telephone options (landline, cordless, cellular) if possible.

 - Before the power goes out, make sure to charge all medical and communications devices.